nwtime/ntpwww/content/en/archives/3-5.93e/parsenew.md

 What to do:

-Make a conversion module (<tt>libparse/clk_\*.c</tt>)
+Make a conversion module (<code>libparse/clk_\*.c</code>)

 1. What is the time code format ?

     Find year, month, day, hour, minute, second, status (synchronised or not), possibly time zone information (you need to give the offset to UTC).
-You will have to convert the data from a string into a struct clocktime:
+You will have to convert the data from a string into a <code>struct clocktime</code>:

 <pre>      struct clocktime                /* clock time broken up from time code */
               {
         	long day;
         	long month;